Discover More Programs

 • What tests are required for this online degree?
 Some colleges and universities require new students to complete placement tests in the areas of English and math prior to enrolling in certain courses.
 Most college courses offered for academic credit require evaluations such as tests.
 Check the program’s graduation requirements to determine what testing may be required to earn an associate degree.

 It’s also important to consider how you will finance your education.
-Be sure to submit financial aid applications on time, and research other sources of funding such as scholarships, grants, and tuition benefits from your employer.
+Be sure to submit financial aid applications on time, and research potential sources of funding such as scholarships, grants, and tuition benefits from your employer.